Middle School Ministry

 We partner with parents to affirm the identity on young people as children of God and take greater ownership of their faith.

-MSM Group is a fun, welcoming community where middle schoolers can come to grow, connect, and play lots of games with friends.
-We meet every Sunday during the school year from 4:30-6:30 pm at our Lytham Road Campus, for small groups and a few large group games.
-New friends are always welcome.
+Middle School Ministry Group is a fun, welcoming community where middle schoolers can come to grow, connect, and play lots of games with friends.
+We meet every Sunday during the school year from 4:00–6:00 pm at our Mill Run Campus.
+Dinner is provided every week.
+Feel free to bring friends!

 Daily Worship - Time With God

 The rhythms of our week shape the values in our homes.
 Between Sundays we worship God at home through studying the Bible, prayer, fasting, laughing with family, sharing a meal with a neighbor, or doing our best at work.
 Worshiping God with everything means that everything can be worship when we do for God’s glory with an awareness of His presence.
 Click on this link to access our Daily Bible readings and resources for your time with God.

 Joining the Family and Mission of UALC

 UALC is a dynamic family always welcoming new people.
 The New Member Class is made for those who want to learn more about UALC, meet people, and find out more about joining our community in following Jesus together.
 Led by our Senior Pastor, campus pastors, and staff, it’s the best way to get connected and understand how we are living out our mission and vision.
 At the end of the class, each person can make a choice about becoming a member.

 Next class is Oct.
 8-22, 4:00-5:30 pm, at the Mill Run Campus.
 New Member Sunday is November 12.
 Find details and register here.